 Tell me more: What does an Ambassador do?

-Extend the network of passionate and involved students working for change!
+Extends the network of passionate and involved students working for change!

 Each VicSRC Ambassador will undertake a flexible role, participating in VicSRC advocacy, initiatives, and providing important feedback on what matters to the students they represent.